Joel Dunn, President & CEO

 Dunn served on the Severn River Commission and as a member of the Annapolis Conservancy Board (2008-2011).
 Additionally, Dunn was a member of the Greenhouse Gas and Carbon Mitigation Working Group for Maryland’s Commission on Climate Change (2007) and served on the Technical Advisory Committee for the Virginia Outdoors Plan (2006).

 In 2009, Dunn received proclamations from the State of Maryland for his work as a member of the Maryland Climate Commission, and the City of Annapolis for his work as a member of the IDEA Team to establish more effective, efficient and transparent city government.
 Dunn has served as an election judge in Anne Arundel County.

 Dunn was co-editor of A Sustainable Chesapeake: Better Models for Conservation.
 He has written numerous opinion editorials for newspapers in the Chesapeake region, served as a panelist for Maryland Public Television’s Chesapeake Bay Summit and Capitol Hill Ocean Week (CHOW) OceansLIVE.

-He lives in Annapolis, Maryland, with his wife, two daughters and two Labrador retrievers.
+He lives in Annapolis, Maryland with his wife and two daughters.